FarhanAliRaza/Mardown-rs/README.md

-# pai
+# 🚀 pai

 **pai** is a fast and efficient command-line tool that recursively scans directories and creates a single markdown file containing the contents of all files.
 It also includes functionality for running a code generation agent using different large language models.

-## Features
+## ✨ Features

-- **Markdown Generation**: Generate a markdown file from code files.
+- **📝 Markdown Generation**: Generate a markdown file from code files.
   - Fast recursive directory scanning
   - Filter by specific extensions
   - Customizable output file location
   - Automatically skip binary files
   - Ignore specific files or patterns
-- **Code Generation Agent**: Run a code generation agent using various large language models such as Claude, Google, DeepSeek, and OpenAI.
+- **🤖 Code Generation Agent**: Run a code generation agent using various large language models such as Claude, Google, DeepSeek, and OpenAI.
   - Read and edit files with natural language instructions
   - List directory contents
   - Create new files from scratch
   - Interactive chat interface

-## Installation
+## 📥 Installation

 ### Prerequisites